-During the year ended September 30, 2021, the Alliance adopted FASB Accounting Standards Codification Topic 606, Revenue from Contracts with Customers, as amended, which supersedes or replaces nearly all GAAP revenue recognition guidance.
+During the year ended September 30, 2021, the Alliance adopted FASB Accounting Standards Codification (ASC) Topic 606, Revenue from Contracts with Customers, as amended, which supersedes or replaces nearly all GAAP revenue recognition guidance.
 These standards establish a new contract and control-based revenue recognition model, change the basis for deciding when revenue is recognized over time or at a point in time and expand disclosures about revenue.

 Contract revenue is recognized when persuasive evidence of an arrangement exists, services have been rendered or goods delivered, the contract price is fixed or determinable, and collectability is reasonably assured.
 Revenue associated with work performed prior to the completion and signing of contract documents is recognized only when it can be reliably estimated and realization is probable.
 The transaction price is set in the contract, allocated based on the output method, measuring results achieved and value transferred to the customer.
 There are no variable considerations.
 The Alliance bases its estimates on previous experiences with the customer, communications with the customer regarding funding status, and its knowledge of available funding for the contract.
 Clinic and shelter fees are recognized when services are provided.
 All services for these programs are transferred and used at the same point in time.
 Revenue from events is recognized at the gross amounts received when the events are held.
-Revenue received before events are held are recognized as deferred revenue Accordingly, the Alliance satisfies the performance obligation and the revenue is recognized when the services/events occur.
+Revenue received before events are held is recognized as deferred revenue.
+Accordingly, the Alliance satisfies the performance obligation and the revenue is recognized when the services/events occur.
+Contract receivable balances were \$430,455, \$580,474, and \$1,043,836 as of September 30, 2022, 2021, and 2020, respectively.